cadithealth/pyramid_controllers/README.txt

 Controllers
 -----------

-There exist two classes that can be subclassed to produce controller
+There exist several classes that can be subclassed to produce controller classes:
-classes:

 * **pyramid_controllers.Controller**: this class is the base class of all controllers, and does not provide much functionality other